tophefo/IpCamera/README.md

 end
 ```

+## Group Displays

+The full example section has an example of how to setup a group display.
+Currently the poll time of the group must be the same time as the segment size if using HLS and all cameras must have the same segment size for this to work.
+The poll time is how long to display each camera for, before moving onto the next camera.
+This is still a very new feature and if you have any issues please send me some TRACE level log output of when the problem occurs.

 ## Batch motion detection rules

 In case you have more than one camera to manage, you might want to create a general rule that would react on the events.